kyleseelman/multimodal/README.md

-# Modular Meme Hate Classification Project
+# Meme Hate Classification Project

 This project provides a modular framework for training CLIP, VisualBERT, and related models on meme hate classification tasks.
 Users can flexibly select models, loss functions, datasets, and training techniques via configuration files or command-line arguments.